 3. Express your concerns specifically.
 If it’s a teaching you’re concerned about, ask for Biblical support or share specific verses that caused your concern.
 If it’s a practice or lifestyle issue, ask for clarity.
 (I couldn’t tell you how many times through the years that someone has been concerned over something that wasn’t even true – but they had heard something somewhere and pre-judged the situation without inquiring.)

 4. Seek to understand, more than to be understood.
 Have an open mind to receive your pastor’s response to your concerns.
 Consider what he/she says in reply, or any requests he/she may make.
 PRAY.

 5. If you’ve sincerely done all of that, and your concerns remain, it’s probably time to find another shepherd.
 If so, don’t just ‘disappear’.
 Inform your pastor of your decision, and ask for his/her blessing as you leave.
 (That doesn’t mean you cannot leave if your pastor refuses to bless you – I’ve known too many insecure shepherds who could never release someone from their flock, and that’s their problem, not yours!)
 Just as importantly, seek God’s guidance as to where you should be planted, and do NOT try to influence others to leave your former church to go with you.
 That kind of behavior always brings division and strife and puts a smile on the devil’s face as much as it saddens the Lord and rips the heart of any honest shepherd.

-Hope this helps a bit.
-Now, what would YOU like to Ask the Pastor?
+I think that’s it for this week.
+Now, what would YOU like to ask the pastor?